uvsmtid/protoprimer/doc/dev_note/llm_context.md

 ## Expected AI/LLM behavior

-*   Do not commit or stage changes.
-Leave them.
-They will be committed by a human after review.
+*   Do not commit or stage changes - they will be committed by a human after review.
 *   When changes have been made, use the testing method described (below).
 *   Follow the code style (below).
 *   To not fix TODO-s.
 Focus on the specific task instead.
 A human will clean those TODO-s without you.